Connections

 Qutebrowser leverages QtWebEngine, which is essentially Chromium’s Blink engine wrapped in Qt, ensuring compatibility with modern websites while maintaining a lightweight footprint due to efficient Python bindings.

-Users interact with qutebrowser primarily through a command line at the bottom of the screen, where commands like :open google.com or :tab-next are entered.
-This command system is extensible, allowing users to define their own shortcuts or scripts.
+You interact with qutebrowser primarily through a command line at the bottom of the screen, where commands like :open google.com or :tab-next are entered.
+This command system is extensible, allowing you to define your own shortcuts or scripts.

 Tabs are managed through commands or keybindings.
-Users can quickly switch tabs, close them or open new ones with predefined shortcuts, enhancing productivity.
+You can quickly switch tabs, close them or open new ones with predefined shortcuts, enhancing productivity.

 All settings are managed in a Python configuration file, enabling users to tweak every aspect of the browser’s behavior.
 This includes setting up custom key mappings, modifying the look with stylesheets or defining how external applications should handle links.